 Rock-Hewn Churches, Lalibela (Ethopia); Amphitheatre of El Jem (Tunesia); Galápagos Islands (Ecuador); Historic Centre of Kraków (Poland); Kathmandu Valley (Nepal)

-- Marie-Theres Albert - 50 Years World Heritage Convention: Shared Responsibility - Conflict & Reconciliation, project presentation
+Find the project presentation here: Marie-Theres Albert - 50 Years World Heritage Convention: Shared Responsibility - Conflict & Reconciliation